 It is envisioned that the DDSTP will be used in two ways: 1) to acknowledge outstanding senior U-M faculty who have been judged to have made significant contributions to DEI at the University of Michigan and/or beyond, and 2) to recruit outstanding senior faculty from other institutions who have been judged to have made significant contributions to DEI at other institution(s) and/or beyond.

-In addition to recognizing individual achievement in the area of DEI, the DDSTP is also designed to create a community of faculty who have a set of overlapping scholarly, pedagogical, and service/engagement interests that will stimulate exciting new collaborations and synergies.
-This will be achieved by awarding a special fellow-in-residence status at the National Center for Institutional Diversity (NCID) for all DDSTP recipients.
+In addition to recognizing individual achievement in the area of DEI, the DDSTP is also designed to create a community of faculty who have a set of overlapping scholarly, pedagogical, and engagement interests that will stimulate exciting new collaborations and synergies.
+This will be achieved by awarding all DDSTP recipients a special Faculty Fellow status at the National Center for Institutional Diversity (NCID).

 Qualifications and Nominating Process

-The DDSTP is open to all senior tenured instructional, clinical, and research faculty (associate or full professors) who are at least 12 years post-completion of their terminal degree, with a formal appointment in one of the schools and colleges on the Ann Arbor campus.
-These faculty must have outstanding portfolios with strong evidence of demonstrated achievement in promoting the values of DEI within their field and/or their university home(s).
+The DDSTP is open to all senior tenured instructional, clinical, and research faculty (associate or full professors) who are at least 12 years post-completion of their terminal degree.
 Candidates for DDSTPs must be nominated by the dean of their school or college.
-For faculty with budgeted appointments in multiple units, a nomination is only needed from one unit, however, a brief statement in support of the nomination from the other budgeted unit is highly recommended.

 There will be separate selection processes for internal versus external candidates.

-- A detailed statement of nomination from the Dean detailing the candidate’s qualifications for the DDSTP and the unit’s commitment to provide at least one semester leave for fellow in residence status at the NCID,
+- A detailed statement of nomination from the Dean detailing the candidate’s qualifications for the DDSTP and the unit’s commitment to provide at least one semester leave for faculty fellow in-residence status at the NCID,

-- at least 1, and no more than 3, letters of support from other faculty members in support of the nomination.
-Nominations will be evaluated by a selection committee coordinated by the Provost’s Office, the Office of Diversity, Equity, and Inclusion (ODEI), and the NCID.
+- as well as at least 1, and no more than 3, letters of support from other faculty members in support of the nomination.

-- a detailed statement of nomination from the Dean detailing the candidate’s qualifications for the DDSTP and the unit’s commitment to provide at least one semester leave for NCID fellow in residence status, as well as
+- a detailed statement of nomination from the Dean detailing the candidate’s qualifications for the DDSTP and the unit’s commitment to provide at least one semester leave for NCID Faculty Fellow in-residence status, as well as

 - the candidate’s CV.